Orbital Linearization of Smooth Completely Integrable Vector Fields

-{ The main purpose of this paper is to prove the smooth local orbital linearization theorem for smooth vector fields which admit a complete set of first integrals near a nondegenerate singular point.
-The main tools used in the proof of this theorem are the formal orbital linearization theorem for formal integrable vector fields, the blowing-up method, and the Sternberg--Chen isomorphism theorem for formally-equivalent smooth hyperbolic vector fields. }
+\Abstract{The main purpose of this paper is to prove the smooth local orbital linearization theorem for smooth vector f\/ields which admit a complete set of f\/irst integrals near a nondegenerate singular point.
+The main tools used in the proof of this theorem are the formal orbital linearization theorem for formal integrable vector f\/ields, the blowing-up method, and the Sternberg--Chen isomorphism theorem for formally-equivalent smooth hyperbolic vector f\/ields.}